cmjw/Secure_PASCAL/docs/index.md

 2. `user.pas` : The user-level Pascal program.

 3. `run_me.sh` : A script to create the necessary named pipes, compile, and execute the two output programs simultaneously.

+If the user executes `run_me.sh`, the script will create the necessary named pipes, compile the two .pas files, and execute them.